 - Talk with your doctor before you use any other medicines on your skin.

 - Use lidocaine patch with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lidocaine patch while you are pregnant.
-It is not known if lidocaine patch is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use lidocaine patch, check with your doctor.
 Discuss any possible risks to your baby.